Planetary Science Research Discoveries

 Descartes: Lunar highlands site of Apollo 16 landing on April 21, 1972.

 Differentiation: Chemical zonation caused by differences in the densities of minerals; heavy materials sink, less dense materials float.
-Differentiation transforms an initially homogeneous body into a body with compositionally distinct core, mantle, and crust.
+On a planetary scale, differentiation transforms an initially homogeneous body into a body with compositionally distinct core, mantle, and crust.

 Diurnal: A single daily cycle.